Is It Safe To Eat Jelly During Pregnancy?

 Image: Shutterstock

-Jelly made from fruits contains a higher proportion of fiber that regulates the digestive functioning during pregnancy, thereby keeping constipation at bay.
-Fiber is a vital element that promotes regularity in the digestion process and helps control cholesterol levels.
+Jelly made from fruits contains fiber that regulates the digestive functioning during pregnancy, thereby keeping constipation at bay.
+Fiber is a vital element that promotes regularity in the digestion process and helps control cholesterol levels (3).

 2. Keeps the appetite full

-The consumption of jelly fills your stomach easily and helps you feel full for a longer time span.
-During pregnancy you often experience severe hunger pangs and intake of jelly helps to satisfy your appetite.
+Jelly fills your stomach quickly and helps you feel full for longer.
+During pregnancy, you often experience hunger pangs, and jelly intake helps satisfy your appetite.

 Jellies may help manage stress in pregnant women